-- Open reduction and internal fixation: That is a surgical operation in which the bone fragments are repositioned, also known as reduced, and then held together with screws or metal plates on the outside of the bone.
-These screws and plates are not visible above the skin.
+- Open reduction and internal fixation: That is a surgical operation in which the bone fragments are repositioned, (a.k.a. “reduced”).
+Next, the bones are secured with screws or metal plates.
+The screws and plates aren’t visible above the skin.

 - External fixation: That is a surgical operation in which metal pins or screws are placed in the broken bone(s) above and below the fractured area.
 The pins or screws are connected to a metal bar above the skin to stabilize the healing fracture.

 - Plaster or fiberglass cast immobilization: Doctors use casts to immobilize broken bones.
 That way, your broken bone will heal much faster.